 This is where prepping your frozen produce comes in handy because you can add a little or a lot of whatever you want in your smoothie and change it up from one day to the next.
 Sometimes I put a little of everything in it!

-Smoothies are perfect for people like myself who don’t eat heavy in the morning or need a lunch that is travel friendly while you are running errands.
+Smoothies are perfect for people like me who don't eat heavy in the morning or need a lunch that is travel friendly while you are running errands.